 King’s Quest III is a very difficult game for me to pin down in terms of quality.
 Its premise is every bit as unique and avant-garde today as it was when upon release.
 On a more basic level, it’s a significant step up from its predecessors in terms of tone, characters, and storytelling.
-While King’s Quest and its first sequel made you guide King Graham to success because he’s the main character, King’s Quest III marked one of the earliest instances in which players had to empathize with lead.
+While King’s Quest and its first sequel made you guide King Graham to success because he’s the main character, King’s Quest III marked one of the earliest instances in which players had to empathize with their avatar.
 Just from the opening scene, you get a sense of how terrible Gwydion’s life as a slave truly is.
 Along those lines, you would be hard-pressed to find a more detestable video game antagonist than Manannan in 1986.
 Sure, defeating him wasn’t as difficult as fighting the final boss in a given contemporary action title and there some villains who could claim to be more blatantly evil, but Manannan earns more ire because, from the onset, he holds all of the cards.
 It makes Gwydion’s inevitable escape all the more gratifying.
 If that wasn’t enough, King’s Quest III manages to have one of the medium’s first truly affecting plot twists – the kind capable of making a second playthrough a vastly different experience.
 Considering that most video game plots in 1986 were some variant of “Kill the bad guy and save the world”, King’s Quest III was an admirable effort.

 I also feel this game is an example of what happens when a series grows up too quickly in a short amount of time.
 I say this because as an adventure game, King’s Quest III bears many of the genre’s worst aspects – possibly to an even greater extent than its two predecessors.
 A significant chunk of the game’s first half is going to be spent learning how Manannan functions.
 This involves a lot of trial-and-error and even with keen observational skills, anyone going into King’s Quest III blind is going to die frequently just learning how the game works unless they play very conservatively.
 The other problem is the fact that a majority of the game’s puzzles involves spellcasting, which translates to following the instruction manual to the letter.
 Because of this, your potential interactions with the world are rather limited, consisting of gathering the magic ingredients, using the items you craft, and little else.